maxijonson/code-lock/README.md

 ### Code Lock Cracker

 This is just an idea off the top of my head and is more of a COULD rather than a SHOULD.
 An item which would be significantly costly to make but would allow players to place the cracker on a locked entity, wait a minute or two and break the code lock.

+### i18n

+Currently, everything is in English.
+It's common for plugins to be offered in other languages.
+To achieve this, any English string **that can be displayed to the user** (via message) should be stored in variables that can be dynamically changed.